Krsn520/krsnbudget/README.md

 All data is saved in your browser's `localStorage` — it stays on your device and is never sent anywhere.
 Each browser and device has its own independent copy.
 Clearing your browser's site data will erase your tracker data, so use **↓ Backup** regularly to keep a copy.

 ---

-## Hosting on GitHub Pages

-Because the tracker is a single self-contained HTML file with no server dependencies, it can be hosted for free on GitHub Pages.
-See the deployment guide for step-by-step instructions.